Neoclassical transport in strong gradient regions of large aspect ratio tokamaks

 Integration over $x=\sqrt{m\mu B/T+m(u+V_{\parallel })^2/(2T)}$ gives the final form of $\Gamma$,

 where $\bar{y}=\sqrt{m/(2T)}(u+V_{\parallel })$, $\bar{z}=m{u}^2/T-Ze\phi_c R/(T r)$,

 and

 The functions $G_1$ and $G_2$ are normalised to recover the standard neoclassical results when $\bar{y}=0=\bar{z}$, $G_1(0,0)=1=G_2(0,0)$.
+The neoclassical ion particle flux in \eqref{Fparallel} depends on the radial electric field through $u$ (see \eqref{def u}) and thus also through $\bar{y}$ and $\bar{z}$.
 We note that the term in \eqref{Fparallel} proportional to $[V_\parallel-(-u)]\Omega/I$ is particle flux due to the parallel friction between trapped particles located around $-u$ and the passing particles with a mean velocity $V_\parallel$.
-The term proportional to $(u+V_\parallel)\partial V_\parallel/(\partial \psi)$ is related to a shift in the Maxwellian and hence of the density gradient in the trapped region if the Maxwellian is not centered around the trapped region, i.e. if $V_\parallel+u$ is not small (see figure \ref{fig: MaxShift}).
+The term proportional to $(u+V_\parallel)\partial V_\parallel/(\partial \psi)$ is related to a shift in the Maxwellian and hence to the density gradient if the Maxwellian is not centered around the trapped region, i.e. if $V_\parallel+u$ is not small (see figure \ref{fig: MaxShift}).
 The remaining terms include the pressure and temperature gradients that usually drive radial particle flux but here are modified by the integrals $G_1$ and $G_2$.
-Note that the poloidal potential affects transport as it enters in $\bar{z} $.
+Note that also the poloidal potential affects transport as it enters in $\bar{z} $.